Global Study and Research Opportunities

 Shelby White and Leon Levy Travel Grant Program

 All Institute of Fine Arts M.A. students receive a Shelby White and Leon Levy Travel Grant after completing certain academic requirements—typically at the end of the first year of study.
 Each student creates her or his own itinerary to see works of art and architecture in the original.

 The Institute's students have recently traveled on study trips related to objects at the Villa La Pietra in Florence, an exhibition at the Canadian Centre for Architecture in Montreal, and a chronological survey of public art in Mexico City.
-Study trips are led by IFA faculty members and are organized for student participation in research projects, to view exhibitions, and to study objects in situ.
+Study trips are led by the Institute's faculty members and are organized for student participation in research projects, to view exhibitions, and to study objects in situ.

 The Institute of Fine Arts has a long history of sponsoring archaeological excavations, and students regularly participate in on-site archaeological projects.
 The Institute currently sponsors excavations at Aphrodisias in Turkey, at Samothrace in Greece, at Selinunte in Italy, and at Abydos in Egypt.

 Conservation Training and Research

 Conservation Center students are able to complete practical training and internships internationally.
 Students regularly participate in advanced training and treatment projects at NYU’s Villa La Pietra and at archaeological excavations sponsored by the Institute and others.
 There are also numerous opportunities to complete summer and fourth-year internships globally.